 HubSpot comes with a free plan and a free trial, so you have plenty of room to test out their platform before you start paying.

 However, what is a little bit strange to me, is that they mention that “Conversational bots” (aka chatbots) are part of their “Free Forever” plan.
-But when you use the chatbot, you do not always have the permissions to use to the full potential.
-For example, when I wanted to add the “Book a meeting” element to my chatbot, I got the following message:
+But when you use the chatbot, you do not always have the permissions to use to the full potential:

 Does the chatbot platform provide a free trial?